takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 skyNode: SkyNode
 ```

-A node representing the radiance of celestial sources and atmospheric scattering seen from the camera.
+A node representing the radiance of celestial sources and atmospheric scattering as seen from the camera.

 ### Parameters